 Editing and Living with Your Work

 In 1997, I was awarded a Fulbright Fellowship to live and photograph in Mexico along the border.
-Upon returning to the United States in the summer of 1998, I had lined up exhibitions on both sides of the border and had done a quick edit of the film based on machine prints I had made.
+Upon returning to the United States in the summer of 1998, I had lined up exhibitions on both sides of the border and had done a quick edit of the film based on machine prints I had made at a photo lab.
 As I needed to focus on making money after the exhibitions, I had not had the opportunity to truly live with the work and really do a thorough edit of the work until now.
-Over the course of 4 months, I’ve gone through all of the film, and done of a series of edits which I hope will lead to some exhibition possibilities and the development of a book eventually.
-The project is currently titled Tierra del Sol – Land of the Sun.
+Over the course of a few months, I had gone through all of the film, and done of a series of edits, leading to the development of exhibition and book structures.
+The project is titled Tierra Brava.

 Here’s how the editing process has worked: